chensheni/202306-IBM-Data-Engineering-Capstone/module-1 Data Platform Architecture and OLTP Database/README.md

 You are a data engineer at an e-commerce company.
 Your company needs you to design a data platform that uses MySQL as an OLTP database.
 You will be using MySQL to store the OLTP data.

 Objectives
-In this assignment you will:

 design the schema for OLTP database. load data into OLTP database. automate admin tasks.

 Tools / Software

 MySQL 8.0.22
 phpMyAdmin 5.0.4

-Exercise 1 - Check the lab environment
+1 - Check the lab environment
-Before you proceed with the assignment :

-Start MySQL server.
+\bStart MySQL server.

-Exercise 2 - Design the OLTP Database
+2 - Design the OLTP Database
 Task 1 - Create a database.
 Create a database named sales.